texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 State Trial Courts

 With 457 courts in the state, district courts serve as the main trial courts of general jurisdiction.
-Although they have original jurisdiction over civil matters, felonies, selected misdemeanors and infractions, divorce cases, and election matters, some courts specialize in particular legal matters such as the Texas Criminal District Courts.
+Although they have original jurisdiction over civil matters, felonies, selected misdemeanors and infractions, divorce cases, and election matters, some courts specialize in particular legal issues, such as the Texas Criminal District Courts.
 Most district courts serve at least one Texas county.
 Some counties may be served by multiple district courts.

 County-Level Courts

 Courts at this level include statutory probate courts, county courts at law, and constitutional county courts.
-With one court in each county, Constitutional County courts have limited jurisdiction over misdemeanor offenses that carry a jail sentence or fine over $500.
+With one court in each county, the Constitutional County courts have limited jurisdiction over misdemeanor offenses that carry a jail sentence or fine of over $500.

 Local Trial Courts